tedunderwood/measureperspective/measuredivergence/readme.md

 But I rapidly found that KL divergence was never a very good measure, and that Pearson and Spearman correlation were so close that we really only needed one or the other.
 So my final version of the experiment compares Spearman to lost-accuracy.

+[Analysis in **spacebetweengenres.ipynb**](https://github.com/tedunderwood/measureperspective/blob/master/measuredivergence/spacebetweengenres.ipynb) has convinced me that Spearman correlation on P(genre|text) produced by two models is the most robust measure.
+Specifically, the divergence between genres can be estimated by

+    meanCrossCorrelation(A, B) / max(meanSelfCorrelation(A), meanSelfCorrelation(B))

-Analysis in **spacebetweengenres.ipynb** has convinced me that lost-accuracy is the most robust measure.
-To be clear, it's not 100% linear, and not 100% symmetric; I don't think it's really a distance metric.
-But it seems to be a robust measure of divergence for the kind of problems I will actually encounter.
+To be clear, divergence between genres is not symmetric; A->B and B->A are usually different.
+I don't think this really a distance metric.
+But the measure described above seems to be a robust measure of divergence for the kind of problems I will actually encounter.
+Older analysis on an earlier experiment can be found in **modelsofdivergence.ipynb.**